Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Casual clothing, including T-shirts, jeans and sports shoes, will be the most comfortable and suitable for your tour.
 Nobody wears a coat at any time of year.
 A sweater and a medium-weight jacket are sufficient, even at night in the Andes.

-However, to go to a fancy restaurant, dressing up is customary although not obligatory.
-For men, we recommend a long- or short-sleeved dress shirt, dress pants (anything but jeans) and dress shoes; a coat and tie are not necessary.
-Women can go as they wish, but usually wear pants and a blouse, a dress or a suit; dress shoes; makeup and jewelry.
+However, dressing up is customary but not obligatory when going to a fancy restaurant.
+For men, we recommend a long or short-sleeved dress shirt, dress pants (anything but jeans) and dress shoes.
+A coat and tie are not necessary.
+Women usually wear pants and a blouse, a dress or a suit, accompanied by dress shoes, makeup and jewelry.

-For advice about clothing on ecological tours, see our Inca Trail, Manu, Tambopata-Madidi and Galapagos Islands Pre-Departure Information.
+For advice about clothing on ecological tours, see our Inca Trail and Galapagos Islands Pre-Departure Information.

 Money